Spandan7724/ascii/README.md

 # Image to ASCII Art Converter

-A Python command-line utility to convert images into vibrant, colorful ASCII art.
-This tool resizes the input image, maps its pixels to ASCII characters, and applies color to create stunning, artistic representations of the image directly in your terminal.
+A Python command-line utility to convert images into ASCII art.
+This tool resizes the input image, maps its pixels to ASCII characters, and applies color to create artistic representations of the image directly in your terminal.

 ---